 100-level: Great Literary Works

-The course is a chronological overview of literature ranging from the earliest monuments (the epic of Gilgamesh) to post-modernity.
-Within this framework you will read texts that represent what it means to be human, mortal, female, male, or child, a member of family or other community, civilized or barbarian.
+This course is a chronological overview of literature ranging from the earliest monuments (the epic of Gilgamesh) to post-modernity (Marquez).
+Within this framework we read literary and critical texts revealing what it means to be human, mortal, female, male, or child, or what it means to be responsible, free, a member of family or other community, to be civilized or barbarian.
+What makes literature different from anecdote or a propaganda text?
+We learn to approach literature’s ambiguities and ironies and trace circulation of literary topes and themes across ages.100-level: Introduction to Literary Studies

 Media